What is the best way to shunt these carriages so that each train can continue its journey?

 How many models can you find which obey these rules?

-How many different rhythms can you make by putting two drums on the
+How many triangles can you make on the 3 by 3 pegboard?

 An activity making various patterns with 2 x 1 rectangular tiles.

 Can you put the numbers from 1 to 15 on the circles so that no consecutive numbers lie anywhere along a continuous straight line?

 This problem is based on a code using two different prime numbers less than 10.
 You'll need to multiply them together and shift the alphabet forwards by the result.
 Can you decipher the code?

 Use the clues to find out who's who in the family, to fill in the family tree and to find out which of the family members are mathematicians and which are not.

 This problem focuses on Dienes' Logiblocs.
 What is the same and what is different about these pairs of shapes?
 Can you describe the shapes in the picture?